sixcious/url-incrementer/README.md

 - Options: Change how URLI pre-selects the number to increment... and more
 - Safe, Open Source, Lightweight, No Ads, No Bloat, and No permissions required for most functionality (Chrome only)
 - Uses 0 Chrome Memory When Inactive (Chrome only)
-- Works on Android, but not "officially" supported (Firefox only)
+- Firefox for Android Support (Firefox only)

 Notes
 1. "URLI's Toolkit" is a special tool I made to test URLI and has been "unlocked" for you!
 But because this is a developer's tool, it was never intended to be a standard feature for users of this extension, so please don't expect it to work 100% perfectly!